elc73527/boon-docs/docs/Intro_to_Clustering.md

 ### Raw Anomaly Index (RI)
 The Boon Nano assigns to each pattern a **Raw Anomaly Index**, that indicates how many patterns are in its cluster relative to other clusters.
 These integer values range from 0 to 1000 where values close to zero signify patterns that are the most common and happen very frequently.
 Values close to 1000 are very infrequent and are considered more anomalous the closer the values get to 1000.
 Patterns with cluster ID of 0 have a raw anomaly index of 1000.

+### Frequency Index (FI)
+Similar to the anomaly indexes, the **Frequency Index** measures the relative number of patterns placed in each cluster.
+The frequency index measures all cluster sizes relative to the average size cluster.
+Values equal to 1000 occur about equally often, neither abnormally frequent or infrequent.
+Values close to 0 are abnormally infrequent, and values significantly above 1000 are abnormally frequent.

+### Distance Index (DI)
+The **Distance Index** measures the distance of each cluster template to the centroid of all of the cluster templates.
+This overall centroid is used as the reference point for this measurement.
+The values range from 0 to 1000 indicating that distance with indexes close to 1000 as indicating patterns furthest from the center and values close to 0 are very close.
+Patterns in a space that are similar distances apart have values that are close to the average distance between all clusters to the centroid.

-### Smoothed Anomaly Index (SI)
+### Smoothed Anomaly Index (SI) (Streaming Mode Analytic)
-Building on the raw anomaly index, we create a **Smoothed Anomaly Index** which is an edge-preserving, exponential, smoothing filter applied to the raw anomaly indexes of successive input patterns.
+Building on the raw anomaly index, we create a **Smoothed Anomaly Index** which is an edge-preserving, exponential, smoothing filter applied to the raw anomaly indexes (RI) of successive input patterns.
 These values are also integer values ranging from 0 to 1000 with similar meanings as the raw anomaly index.
 In cases where successive input patterns do not indicate any temporal or local proximity, this smoothing may not be meaningful.

 <table class="table">
   <tr>